Freedom of Information Requests

 Can I re-use the information you supply?

 The Freedom of Information Act gives you the right to access information but it does not give you the right to make any further use of that information without permission.
 Some of the information we give you may be covered by our copyright, and some of it may be covered by other people's copyright.
 The information may only be used for your own personal purposes.
+If you wish to re-use any of the information you must gain express permission.
+Your request for re-use will be considered by our legal team.

 We may publish a copy of the information we give you on our website.